 - Periodic inspection especially in highly corrosive areas like joints, seams, diffuser trays, holding pans, and framework.

-Compounds that are soluble in water with low temperature usually become insoluble in water with high temperature.
+Compounds that are soluble in water with a low temperature usually become insoluble in water with high temperature.
 When high temperature minimizes the solubility of certain compounds present in the water like magnesium silicate, calcium phosphate, silica, and calcium carbonate, hard deposits can be formed within the cooling system’s heat exchange surfaces.
 This phenomenon is known as scale.

 Scaling can plug up over time and damage the internal surfaces, pipes, and even the cooling system itself.
 Moreover, scaling can reduce cooling tower efficiency, and decrease heat dispersal while increasing energy consumption.